mchels/FolderBrowser/readme.md

 Get it from
 [https://www.continuum.io/downloads](https://www.continuum.io/downloads) with
 the newest Python 3 version.
-Note that versions newer than Python 3.5 may cause issues, see section Known Issues.

 If you already have Anaconda installed (with Python 3.5) but the packages are not up to date, simply run